top of page

 In this period, as corals die the calcium carbonate in their exoskeleton is compressed, becoming what we call “coral limestone”.
 This limestone formed not only the island of Cozumel but much of the Yucatan Peninsula.
 This entire land ecosystem and its unique topography only exists due to the remains of ancient corals.

 Cozumel’s underwater limestone cliffs provide a unique base for the reef.
 Different corals need different amounts of sunlight, and the system of descending cliffs and ledges provides space for a variety of different species.
-As a result, Cozumel boasts one of the most diverse reefs in the world, home to 35 endemic species.
+As a result, Cozumel boasts one of the most diverse reefs in the world!

 Corals in cozumel mexico